testillano/h2agent/docs/api/README.md

 - var.`<id>` *[string (or number as string)]*: general purpose variable (writable at transformation chain, scoped to the `outState` chain).
 The idea of *variable* vaults is to optimize transformations when multiple transfers are going to be done (for example, complex operations like regular expression filters, are dumped to a variable, and then, we drop its value over many targets without having to repeat those complex algorithms again).
 Variables set here are automatically available in subsequent provisions linked via `outState`.
 Cannot store json objects.
 This target variable identifier **admits variables substitution**.

-- globalVar.`<id>` *[string (or number as string)]*: general purpose global variable (writable at transformation chain and intended to be used later, as source, from anywhere as process-level scope).
-Cannot refer json objects.
-This target variable identifier **admits variables substitution**. <u>Target value is appended to the current existing value</u>.
-This allows to use global variables as memory buckets.
-So, you must use `eraser` to reset its value guaranteeing it starts from scratch.
+- vault.`<key>`[.`/<path>`] *[any json type]*: general purpose vault (writable at transformation chain and intended to be used later, as source, from anywhere as process-level scope).
+Values can be strings, numbers, booleans, arrays or `json` objects.
+This target variable identifier **admits variables substitution** (on the key part).

+  When a `/<path>` is provided (json pointer format, after the dot separator), only the specified field within the stored `json` object is modified, preserving the rest of the document (e.g. `vault.TPL./status` sets only the `status` field).
+Without path, the entire variable value is replaced.

+  When the source is a `json` object (e.g. from `request.body`), it is stored natively.
+When the source is a string, it is stored as a `json` string value (backward compatible).

+  **RegexCapture behavior**: when a `RegexCapture` filter is used with a `vault` target, the capture groups are stored as a single `json` object with numbered keys: `{"0": "full match", "1": "group1", "2": "group2", ...}`.
+This differs from local variables (`var.`), where separate variables are created (`var.name`, `var.name.1`, `var.name.2`).
+With vaults, the captures are accessed via path navigation: `vault.name./1`, `vault.name./2`, etc. If the variable already existed (string or object), it is **fully replaced** by the capture object (unless a path is specified in the target, in which case only that subtree is replaced).

+  **Note:** key names cannot contain dots (dots are reserved as separator between key and path).
+To reset a vault, use `eraser` source.

 - outState *[string (or number as string)]*: next processing state.
 This overrides the default provisioned one.